-Avalanche Lake is located in Glacier National Park which is in the northwest region of Montana in the northern United States.
-It boasts over 700 miles of hiking trails with gorgeous mountains, glaciers, crystal blue rivers, and an abundance of wildlife which makes it a popular travel destination.
+This park boasts over 700 miles of hiking trails with gorgeous mountains, glaciers, crystal blue rivers, and an abundance of wildlife which makes it a popular travel destination.

-The park is quite large with multiple entrances.
-One of the nice things about the Avalanche Lake Trail is that it’s located near the West Glacier entrance.
-You won’t have to drive the Going To The Sun Road to reach the trailhead which will save you a lot of driving time if you use the west entrance.
+You won’t have to drive the Going To The Sun Road to reach the trailhead, saving you a lot of driving time if you use the west entrance of the park.

-Length and time
+Length and time for the hike to Avalanche Lake

 The trail is 6.7 miles round-trip (including the Trail of the Cedars).
 It took us roughly 5 hours to complete the hike but we did spend a good bit of time enjoying the lake once we reached the top.